Case Garza

 View Curriculum Vitae (pdf)

 Case is a PhD student in the Department of Kinesiology and Health Education at the University of Texas at Austin.
 His research interest focuses on understanding the role of the built environment in shaping youth physical activity behaviors and promoting active living opportunities in high-need communities with a focus on advancing health equity.
 He is particularly interested in outdoor community recreation spaces such as parks, playgrounds, green spaces, and city infrastructure that make active living possible.
-Case is also a member of the People, Health, and Place Lab (PI: Deborah Salvo, PhD) and a Texas Center for Equity Promotion (TexCEP) graduate student affiliate.
+Case is a member of the People, Health & Place Lab (PI: Deborah Salvo, PhD) and a Center for Research to Community Impact (CRCI) graduate student affiliate.